postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Working with environments as a team

-You can use environments to collaborate on your API development and testing processes with team members.
-Environments allow you to access shared resources and to configure visibility of restricted data such as specific server locations, and sensitive information like API keys.
+You can use environments to collaborate on shared resources and configure the visibility of sensitive data, including API secrets, passwords, tokens, and keys.

-> In a shared workspace, any global variables you create and update will be available to others in the workspace.
-You can use the __Current Value__ of global variables to restrict certain values from collaborators, but by default the __Initial Value__ of a global variable is generally accessible throughout the workspace.
+In a shared workspace, any global variables you create and update will be available to others in the workspace.
+You can define variables as [secret type](/docs/sending-requests/variables/#variable-types) to mask the initial and current values for all workspace members and prevent unintentional disclosure of sensitive data.
+You can also use the __Current Value__ of global variables to restrict certain values from collaborators, but by default the __Initial Value__ of a global variable is generally accessible throughout the workspace.

 You can move environments to shared workspaces to collaborate with your team.